AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/manage-api-keys.md

 Prior to configuring your instance of Workfront to require an X.509 certificate, perform an API request to the `/login` endpoint using valid username and password parameters.
 You will receive a 200 response that contains a sessionID.

 After making the X.509 certificate a requirement via the customer info page in your instance of Workfront, make another login attempt.
-This time you will receive a 500 error response with the following message: “Untrusted request.
+This time you will receive a 500 error response with the following message: "Untrusted request.
 Please contact your system administrator and attach certificate."

 After confirming that the X.509 certificate is required, perform the same login request with an additional parameter for apiCertificate set to the value of your certificate.
 If this operation was performed correctly you will receive a 200 response that contains a valid sessionID.